 As Psoas continued to grow and build an enviable list of clients, Jennifer discovered her second calling.
 What she believes to be her personal mission in the massage industry.
 And that’s creating a home for like-minded therapists who truly believe in improving their clients’ lives through the power of bodywork.
 Word must be out, too, because the best of the best keep finding their way to Psoas.

-Today, Jennifer continues to push the limits of what a massage therapy studio can offer while remaining as thankful and humble as ever to be a part of her wonderful clients’ lives.
+Today, Jennifer continues to push the limits of what a massage therapy clinic can offer while remaining as thankful and humble as ever to be a part of her wonderful clients’ lives.
 When not at Psoas, she’s usually scheming her next travel adventure with husband, Greg, or surfing in Bolinas.
 Life is good.